 The Inclusion and Disability Access Advisory Group is a volunteer group of Council and members are engaged by the Shire in the capacity of volunteers.
-Members of the public are welcome to attend this meeting.
+Members of the public are welcome to attend these meetings.

 If you can’t attend in person we can skype or